tvaskisalo/Solita-Dev-Academy-2022/README.md

 # Solita-Dev-Academy-2022
-Repository for the Solita Dev Academy 2022 pre-assignment
+Repository for the Solita Dev Academy 2022 pre-assignment.
+The pre-assignment can be found here https://github.com/solita/dev-academy-2022-exercise

 ## Instructions